pasquini-dario/PLR/README.md

 > python3 dynamicPG.py DATA/CONFINGS/DPG_default.gin ~/zomato.txt 10000000 output.txt

-DPG works particularly at attacking large sets of passwords.
+As reported in our paper, DPG is aimed to be applied on password leaks the follow distributions different from the one of the used training-set (our *a priori* knowledge).
+Additionally, it works particularly well when the attacked leak has large cardinality.

 #### Conditional Password Guessing (CPG)